Troubled towers: Breaking down Denver’s distressed office properties

 Square Footage: 785,000

-JPMorgan Chase had loaned $114 million to allow the building’s previous owner, Los Angeles-based Gemini Rosemont, to buy it for $176 million in 2013.
+Los Angeles-based Gemini Rosemont bought the complex for $176 million in 2013 with the help of a $114 million loan from JPMorgan Chase.
 Gemini missed months of payments, leading Chase to initiate the foreclosure process in late 2021.

-A foreclosure auction was ultimately held in June 2022.
+A foreclosure auction was held in June 2022.
 Chase won because it was the only bidder, offering a credit bid of $88.2 million.
-It still owns the building a year later.

 The 410